 The build synchronization is a part of the Job Synchronization operation and will only synchronize data elements that are needed for the plugin to function.

-Data elements synchronized and stored include:
+Data elements synchronized and bold element are also stored:

 - build number

 - basic SCM information, like branch name(s) and commit messages

 - build result